Sam-Winkler/GeoSlice/README.md

 To do:

--- Refactor code to modify geo natively, without the need for Trimesh library.
+-- Refactor code to remove Trimesh dependency.